 The charts apply to games played with four-to-eight decks.
 Thus, the multi-deck variants included are the four, five, eight, and six-deck game options.

-These versions are the most common options you will encounter on British Blackjack sites or brick-and-mortar casinos.
+These versions are the most common options you will encounter on UK Blackjack online casinos or brick-and-mortar casinos.
 Single or double-deck game options may require a different approach on the side of the basic strategist.